JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/README.md

 // CONSTANT

-    const a float32 = 3.14                          // Must have assignment
+    const a float32 = 3.14                          // Must have Assignment

 // GROUPING VARIABLES